 Grow Your Church with ChurchStaq by Pushpay

-The hard work necessary to expand your church and His Kingdom are born of dedication, sacrifice, and intentional effort.
+The hard work necessary to expand your church and the Kingdom of Jesus Christ are born of dedication, sacrifice, and intentional effort.
 Pushpay works day-in and day-out to develop the tools that can make those efforts more effective, efficient, and just a little bit easier for passionate leaders like you.

 Over 14,000 churches trust Pushpay to support their mission.
 If you’re interested in seeing what our tools can do, you can take a quick self-guided product tour right now, or sign up for a free demo with one of our experts.
 We can’t wait to show you how our tools can elevate your ministry, and help take your church where you want it to go.